keithrbennett/rika/README.md

 If a single argument to `-f` is specified, it will be used for both metadata and text.
 If two arguments are specified, the first will be used for metadata and the second for the parsed text.

+### Sorting of Metadata Keys

+By default, metadata keys will be sorted case insensitively.
+To disable this, use the `-k` option with a disabling flag, i.e. `-k-`, `-k false`, `-k no`, or `--no-key-sort`.

+The case insensitivity is implemented by using `String#downcase`.
+This may not sort correctly on some non-English systems.

 ### Machine Readable Data Support